google/waze-ccp-gcp/README.md

 ###### Data Studio:
 Once you have a few days worth of data, you can start experimenting with building Data Studio dashboards.
 ![Step7a](https://storage.googleapis.com/waze-ccp-gcp-os/readmeimages/6.png)
-If you some up with something interesting, be sure to share with the group: <waze-ccp-on-gcp@googlegroups.com>
+If you come up with something interesting, be sure to share with the group: <waze-ccp-on-gcp@googlegroups.com>